medy17/dropsilk/README.md

 -   **Internationalization (i18n):** Full support for multiple languages.

 ### Screenshots & Demo

-**(PLACEHOLDER: Insert a high-quality GIF showcasing the workflow: creating a flight, inviting a peer, and transferring a file.)**

 |                                                           Main Interface (Light)                                                           |                                                     Settings Modal                                                      |
 | :----------------------------------------------------------------------------------------------------------------------------------------: | :---------------------------------------------------------------------------------------------------------------------: |